dojo/actions/README.md

 A command like library for Dojo 2 Applications.

-**NOTE** At this stage, this is a functional prototype for a proposal that is under discussion.
-This is not yet intended for production use.
-Consider it *pre-alpha* and is intended to allow people to assess the API. **Use at your own risk and the final API may or may not look anything like this**
+**WARNING** This is *alpha* software.
+It is not yet production ready, so you should use at your own risk.

 ## Features